-Long before you come to the hospital for your surgery or procedure your medical record will be organized by our pre-operative nurses.
+Long before you come to the hospital for your surgery or procedure, your medical record will be organized by our pre-operative nurses.
 They will gather all needed laboratory and test results, which will be reviewed by the anesthesiologists.
 You may be asked to see your own primary care doctor or a specialist for additional information.

 You will be called the day before your procedure and given eating, drinking and medication instructions.
 Most people will be told not to eat or drink anything after midnight.

 Some patients will be asked to come to the hospital days or weeks before their surgery to visit our PEAC (Pre-operative Evaluation and Assessment Clinic).
-These patients include all total knee and total hip replacement patients, many spine surgery patients and any other person who's surgeon wants them seen for an evaluation.
+These patients include all total knee and total hip replacement patients, many spine surgery patients and any other person whose surgeon wants them seen for an evaluation.

-On the day of your surgery you will meet the anesthesia team, composed of either an anesthesiologist alone or an anesthesiologist working with a CRNA, (Certified Registered Nurse Anesthetist).
+On the day of your surgery you will meet the anesthesia team, composed of either an anesthesiologist alone or an anesthesiologist working with a CRNA (Certified Registered Nurse Anesthetist).
 We will review your medical history and examine you.
 We will discuss your anesthesia options specific to your procedure.
 We will ask you to sign permission for the anesthesia you agreed to.